google-marketing-solutions/feedgen/README.md

 |Are there hallucinations?|Have we removed key attributes / words?|No change at all?|Have we optimised the title?|Did we fill in missing gaps?|
 |-|-|-|-|-|
 |-1|-0.5|0|Add 0.5|Add 0.5|

+FeedGen also applies some basic MC compliance checks, such as titles and descriptions must not be longer than 150 and 5000 characters, respectively.
+If the generated content fails these checks, the value `Failed compliance checks` will be output in the **Status** column.
+As mentioned above, FeedGen will attempt to regenerate `Failed` items first whenever the **Generate** button is clicked.

 ### Best Practices